paytrail/api-documentation/docs/migration-guide.md

   - No support for redirect, JSON document contains URL to hosted payment gateway, i.e. payments must be initialized with a server-to-server call.
   - Payment API transaction IDs are UUIDs and are used e.g. for refunds or payment status queries
   - Swedish payments use correct language code (SV)
-  - Payload for shop-in-shop / marketplace payments pretty much the same as for normal payments
+  - Payload for Sales Channel (shop-in-shop) payments pretty much the same as for normal payments
   - Correct HTTP status codes and understandable error replies in JSON format

 #### Payment confirmation